davidlower/boilerplate-html/README.md

 # Gitignore files

-You must remove the hashtags from the top files that are listed, so that they *ARE* ignored.
-We do not want to have gulp files or package json files when we push our website to the project branch or live.
+You must remove the hashtags from the top files that are listed (clearly marked in the file), so that they **ARE** ignored.
+You do not want to have gulp files or package json files when we push your website to the project branch or live.

 # Framework and asset addons